 “How do I kill weeds?” is an existential gardening question.
 Because without weed control, there would be no gardening.

-There is plenty of advice out there, but it can be difficult to know what's the most effective way of controlling weeds.
+There is plenty of advice out there, but it can be difficult to know what's the most effective way of controlling weeds in your environment.
 Here is an overview of the six best tips, so you can get a firm grip on minimizing the weeds in your yard.

 01 of 06